 RE: Regulatory Guidance to Assist Institutions Impacted by the June 1, 2011 Tornadoes and Severe Weather

 This letter serves as an important reminder for all Massachusetts state-chartered banks and credit unions that were affected by the devastation brought on by the tornadoes and severe storms that struck on June 1, 2011 in Hampden, Hampshire, and Worcester counties.
 The Division of Banks (Division) recognizes the serious impact of the recent tornadoes and severe storms on customers and operations of financial institutions in the affected counties and provides the following guidance to assist in the rebuilding and recovery efforts.

-Governor Patrick declared a State of Emergency as result of the damage caused by the tornadoes and severe storms and a partial State of Emergency remains in effect for those counties that were severely impacted by the natural disasters.
+The Governor declared a State of Emergency as result of the damage caused by the tornadoes and severe storms and a partial State of Emergency remains in effect for those counties that were severely impacted by the natural disasters.
 Additionally, disaster assessment teams have toured the affected areas and are currently determining if the Commonwealth qualifies for federal aid.